aditdp/gmt_pyplotter/README.md

 * not beginer friendly
 * steep learning curve with the GMT
 * Prone typing error when inputing commands or parameters
 * time consuming when creating the script (trial and error)

 ## GMT_Pyplotter

-Just type the parameters
+Just type the parameters, the program will generate and download the requested data for you.

-Interactive command line interface
+Run interactively in command line interface with input validation, no need to worries to the error.

-working in windows, linux or macOS
+Working on Windows, Linux or macOS

-### Structure of the script
+If the output not as expected, re-run the gmt_pyplotter.

+### How it's work

 In the begining of the script, the GMT program is check for the installation location and the version match the required specification.

-The MainMap class is inherit Layer class in which also inherit from the basic parameter class (FileName, Coordinate, Projection)

-The MainMap class only contain method for printing general parameter and layers information to the screen

-The Layer class determine the order of the layers, layers name, layers gmt script and downloading required data base on the user requested.

-The general parameter class (FileName, Coordinate, Projection) filling the main information of the maps, self explanatory.
+Follow the instruction for installing required application.

+1. In the begining, select a directory for output (map and another additional data)
+2. Then select the output format (jpg, png, eps, pdf, etc..)
+3. Pick a name for the map
+4. input the general info such as map projection, map width, and coordinate.
+5. Select layers and then generate the map.

 ### Available layers